AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/controlling-fixtures/changing-fixture-attributes.md

 fixtures.
 A display above the wheel shows the wheel display for intensity.
 This wheel always controls intensity and is not changed by the Attribute Bank buttons (unless you reassign it as described below).

-Below the wheel is a \<Level \@\> button which shows the Adjust Attribute Value menu for intensity (see [Adjusting Attributes with @ button](../controlling-fixtures/changing-fixture-attributes.md#adjusting-attributes-with-the--buttons) ).
+Below the wheel is a <Keys.HardKey>Level \@</Keys.HardKey> button which shows the Adjust Attribute Value menu for intensity (see [Adjusting Attributes with @ button](../controlling-fixtures/changing-fixture-attributes.md#adjusting-attributes-with-the--buttons) ).

-- You can assign this wheel to control a different attribute - see the trackball section above, but at step 4 use the \[Level Wheel\] softkey to assign the attribute.
+- You can assign this wheel to control a different attribute - see the trackball section above, but at step 4 use the <Keys.SoftKey>Level Wheel</Keys.SoftKey> softkey to assign the attribute.
 The display above the wheel will change to show the controlled attribute.

 ## Attribute Editor Window